alexander-lindner/go-fileshare/README.md

 ## How does this work?

-The application is started using docker and watches (using ) a mounted and therefore a beliebige directory.
+The application is started using docker and watches any mounted directory.
 If a new file is created in the directory, a hash is generated and stored in a meta file next to the file (see the first screenshot).
 The webserver provides a file and its metadata using this hash.
 A simple key-value file (`data.yaml`) is used to store the hash and the file name to improve the performance.